 How To Handle Childrens’ Reactions

-A lot of children react differently.
-Let yours know that that’s okay, too, and that when they are ready to talk, you can.
-Some children try to appease their parents by portraying like everything is normal, or by saying that they feel any anger or sadness about the news when they are not.
-Occasionally stress can come out in other ways — when they’re at school, or with friends, or in changes to their behavior and eating or sleep patterns.
+Let your children know that when they are ready to talk, you are there for them.
+Some children try to appease their parents by pretending like everything is normal.
+Occasionally stress can come out in other ways, including acting out when they’re at school, wanting to spend less time or with friends, or other changes to their behavior and eating or sleep patterns.

 - Who will I live with?